Forged in Chains - The Story of House Goliath

 Born of the Forge

-The Goliaths' bodies were engineered for endurance and dominance, yet their genetic structures differ across lineages.
-Each gang and enclave descends from a different Alpha or bio-lab, resulting in a staggering variety of physiques – from near-perfect warriors to unstable, short-lived hulks.
+Goliath bodies were built for strength and dominance, yet genetic structures varied widely among their lineages.
+Each gang and enclave descended from different Alphas or bio-labs; leading to an astonishing variety of physiques from near-perfect warriors to short lived hulks.

 Goliaths adapted despite these losses; starting in 099.M41 they began recruiting Ogryn slaves into their ranks to bind both breeds together through labor and battle.
 Gradually, over time the line between Goliath and Ogryn began blurring until ultimately they merged to create one House with towering giants - muscle-bound giants covered with scars, yet undauntable in battle.

-But progress came with blood.
-In 315.M41, internal strife erupted when growing numbers of naturally born Goliaths, or Natborn, clashed with the vat-born majority.
-Known as the Divisions of Blood, this civil war nearly tore the House apart until the Over-tyrant himself intervened to restore order through sheer violence.
+But progress was achieved at great personal cost.
+In 315.M41, internal strife broke out as more Goliaths born naturally (Natborns) clashed with those born vat-born (vatborn).
+Dubbed The Divisions of Blood by some observers, this civil war nearly dismantled House until Over-tyrant himself intervened violently to restore order through forceful measures.

-Decades later, in 499.M41, Goliath raiders launched a daring assault on a Van Saar plasma reactor, stealing valuable data-shards containing advanced plasma schematics.
-This "Victory on the Plasma Sea" became legendary, allowing Goliath bio-smiths to refine their amnio-vat technology and strengthen future generations.
+Decades later, in 499.M41, Goliath raiders made headlines when they launched an audacious assault against Van Saar plasma reactor.
+Successfully seizing data-shards containing advanced plasma schematics - becoming legendary thanks to this "Victory on the Plasma Sea."
+Goliath bio-smiths then employed this information in further refining amnio-vat technology that helped ensure future generations.

 Their dependency runs deep.
 The stimms that sustain their metabolism are produced by House Escher, binding them chemically to their former creators.
 Every Goliath is born already knowing his place, thanks to a data-slug implanted in the skull.
 During their age of slavery, these slugs contained only the simplest obedience routines.
 After the rebellion, the Alphas reprogrammed them to store centuries of collective memory, giving every new Goliath the knowledge of the forge and the clan's survival.